alttch/eva3/xc/drivers/phi/phi_devel.rst

 It's highly recommended to use internal UC locking for I2C bus.
 Then you can use any module available to work with I2C/SMBus.
-As there are a lot of modules with a similar functions, you can choose it on your own.
+As there are a lot of modules with similar functions, you can choose it on your own.
 See the code example
 below:

 .. code-block:: python